 Day-by-day analysis showed that, minus a mention on Instapundit, the biggest sales boosts came from the traditional media—especially an appearance on Fox and Friends, followed by an excerpt in The Financial Times and a profile and review in The Washington Post.

 After that, it becomes murky.
 Did a glowing review in The Christian Science Monitor account for one particularly good week, or was that because of an e-blast to twelve hundred people?
 Did anyone actually buy a copy based on the recommendation of Librarymeg?

 I’ll never know.

 What I do know is that I’d like to get rid of some of my “friends,” especially a woman whom I hadn’t seen in thirty-four years who nags me to answer her e-mails.
 And that fan mail from strangers warms the heart, but then I feel compelled to produce considered, literary replies.
 And that’s the problem with Facebook—it’s so very public, and one can’t exactly ignore the writing on the wall.
 Who has time to be in regular communication with hundreds of people?
 But I don’t dare dump anyone just yet.
-The paperback only came out in July, and then of course there’s the next book.Judith Matloff is a contributing editor to the Columbia Journalism Review.
-She is a veteran foreign correspondent, who teaches a course on conflict reporting at Columbia, and is the author of Fragments of a Forgotten War and Home Girl.
+The paperback only came out in July, and then of course there’s the next book.Judith Matloff teaches at Columbia School of Journalism.
+She is a veteran foreign correspondent.
+Her third book, No Friends But the Mountains, about impoverished mountain people, will be published next March.
+She is also the author of Fragments of a Forgotten War and Home Girl.